Molten Salts and Materials Testing

 • Remove up to 1.4MW solar thermal input

-MSTL directly supports the U.S. Department of Energy’s SunShot goals by providing development for thermal energy storage costs ≤$15/kWhth and allowing for greater collection efficiencies and higher-temperature operation for linear Fresnel and trough systems through utilization of molten salt HTF.
-It also provides a means of performing accelerated lifetime testing on components, reducing the risk of the technology.
+MSTL directly supports the U.S. Department of Energy’s SunShot goals by working to develop thermal energy storage costs ≤$15/kWhth and allowing for greater collection efficiencies and higher-temperature operation for linear Fresnel and trough systems by using molten salt HTF.
+It also provides a means of performing accelerated lifetime testing on components and reducing the risk of the technology.

 Many of the lessons learned at this facility will be directly applicable to molten salt systems operating in the SunShot temperature range ≥ 650°C.